 RBI's remuneration system does not encourage the assumption of disproportionate risks, and instead supports sound, effective risk management (e.g. through a performance management process with financial and non-financial targets as well as qualitative and quantitative key performance indicators and the use of a bonus pool approach).
 This goal is also achieved by limiting variable remuneration through thresholds and upper limits, which also enables more precise long-term cost planning.
-In addition, special rules apply to all employees whose professional activities have significant consequences for the risk profile of the company and/or the Group (risk personnel).
+In addition, special rules apply to Identified Staff Examples are shown below: